linnarsson-lab/BackSPIN/tutorial_fselection.md

 ### Feature selection with ceftools

 [Ceftools](https://github.com/linnarsson-lab/ceftools) is a general tool for manipulating CEF files.
-You can use it to easily calculate the `noise` as defined above, and then filter out the top noisiest genes.
+You can use it to easily calculate the `noise` as defined above, and then pick out the top noisiest genes.
 For that, you need to chain three commands: `cef aggregate` (to calculate noise), `cef sort` (to sort genes by noise) and `cef select` (to select the top N genes).
 Here's how:

 ```
 < oligos.cef cef aggregate --noise std | cef sort --by Noise --reverse | cef select --range 1:500 > oligos_top500.cef